charlesrosal/roasal/README.md

+Hi im john Charles Rosal and this is my interactive components:
 Navigation
 The navigation bar at the top of the page allows users to switch between different sections of the portfolio.